-This past year actively targeted known MVTIF offenders.
+This past year actively targeted known NVTIF offenders.
 The results of this focus were the arrest of known car/catalytic convert thieves.
-Since these arrests we have seen a dramatic decrease in stolen vehicles and of catalytic converters.
+Since these arrests we have seen a dramatic decrease in stolen vehicles and of catalytic converters, but with the Kia Challenge on social media illustrating how to easily steal Kia's and Hyundai's has motivated many Juveniles to steal these cars and take them out on joy rides

-2022 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 25 Investigations Initiated - Fraud 33 Reported Motor Vehicle Thefts Agency Wide 1,135 Accidents Investigated in which Fraud Is Suspected 11 Recovered Stolen Motor Vehicles Agency Wide 1,139 Claims Withdrawn or Denied Due to Investigation 22 Thefts Determined to be Fraudulent Agency Wide 13 Total Arrests for MVTIF Offenses 431
+2023 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 39 Investigations Initiated - Fraud 22 Reported Motor Vehicle Thefts Agency Wide 3119 Accidents Investigated in which Fraud Is Suspected 3 Recovered Stolen Motor Vehicles Agency Wide 1,900 Claims Withdrawn or Denied Due to Investigation 15 Thefts Determined to be Fraudulent Agency Wide 6 Total Arrests for MVTIF Offenses 206